codynhanpham/cellpose-local/README.md

 # Local Cellpose
-A simple wrapper utility to install and run Cellpose locally on your machine without the need for Docker or Conda.
+A simple wrapper utility to install and run [Cellpose](https://github.com/mouseland/cellpose) locally with GPU support on your machine without the need for Docker or Conda.
 This project uses [uv](https://docs.astral.sh/uv/) as the Python package manager to manage dependencies and run Cellpose.

 ## Prerequisites